 If the position is retained at the current classification, or the employee is dissatisfied with the campus decision, the employee may appeal the decision to the State Universities Civil Service System.
 The request must be submitted within thirty calendar days of the receipt of the campus decision.
 (See also University Policy and Rules 3.041(b) and 3.042)

 What if the classification recommended by the auditor is higher than the classification requested by the department or cannot be currently funded?

 The department may restructure the position so that duties are appropriate for the current classification.
-Classification & Salary Administration will follow up to ensure the duties being performed by the incumbent are appropriate for the current classification.
+Classification & Compensaton will follow up to ensure the duties being performed by the incumbent are appropriate for the current classification.

 What if it is determined during the audit process that the work being performed by a position is considered to belong to a lower classification than the position’s current classification?

 The position will be retained at the current classification and flagged for review when the position becomes vacant.